nozturk/nozturk/README.md

 - 👋 Hi, I’m @nozturk
 - 👀 I’m interested in Spring and Python
-- 🌱 I’m currently learning Reactjs and Angularjs
+- 🌱 I’m currently learning Reactjs and Angular